hatoo/oha/README.md

 - Add an option to disable keep-alive connection.
 - Output like CSV or JSON format.
 - Improve histogram in summary output
-  - It use very simple algorithm now.
+  - It uses very simple algorithm now.